 CATIE

 Finding out you have HIV may be a shock.
-You do not have to go through this alone: There is help.
-With ongoing treatment, care and support, HIV can be managed.
-You can live long and well with HIV.
+But you do not have to go through this alone: There is help.
+With the right treatment, care and support, HIV can be managed and you can live a long and healthy life.

 You’ve already taken the first step by getting tested.
 Now it is important to get care and treatment as soon as you can.

-4. You don’t have to tell everyone you have HIV, but you do have a legal duty to tell your sex partner(s) before having sex in certain circumstances.
-(For more information, contact the HIV Legal Network at info@hivlegalnetwork.ca.)
+5. You don’t have to tell everyone that you have HIV but, in some cases, you do have a legal duty to tell your sex partners.
+For more information, contact the HIV Legal Network at info@hivlegalnetwork.ca.

 6. Getting support is important.
 HIV organizations can provide information and counselling and connect you with other services in your area.
-To find an HIV organization in your area visit HIV411.ca .
+To find an HIV organization in your area, talk to your healthcare provider or visit whereto.ca.

 Here are some resources to help take you through the next steps: